ashellwig/elm-fullstack-starter/README.md

-# Elm development environment with gulp and live reloading
+# Elm development environment with Gulp

 **Elm** (0.18) development environment including:

  - automatic recompilation of Elm code, with --debug
  - Automatically reload page with Browser-sync
+ - Sass
  - Pug (formerly Jade)
- - Sass
- - Node-Express server (optional)

-## Serverless

-Don't need the Node server?
-No problem, delete /server and run the 'serverless' scripts
+ - Node-Express server (optional, if you don't need the server, delete `/server` and run the 'serverless' scripts)

+## Webpack

+In my daily Elm coding I now use a webpack starter, which is available [here](https://github.com/simonh1000/elm-hot-loading-starter).
+This has hot-reloading enabled, which I find to be a real productivity boost.

 ## Use, install and run...: